What are Azure Machine Learning environments?

 >= 1.0.45 as a pip dependency.
 This package contains the functionality that's needed to host the model as a web service.

 You use system-managed environments when you want Conda to manage the Python environment and the script dependencies for you.
-The service assumes this type of environment by default, because of its usefulness on remote compute targets that are not manually configurable.
+A new conda environment is built based on the conda dependencies object.
+The Azure Machine Learning service assumes this type of environment by default, because of its usefulness on remote compute targets that aren't manually configurable.